-1.3 Supply package and transportation
+1.3.
+Supply package and transportation

-The supply package of an FMI-series frameless motor comprises stator and rotor assemblies.
+The supply package of a FMI-series frameless motor comprises stator and rotor assemblies.
 The two assemblies are supplied separately in the same container as shown in Figure 1-3 below.

-Figure 1-3: An FMI-series frameless motor in a shipping container
+Figure 1-3: A FMI-series frameless motor in a shipping container

-We recommend using the shipping container for any further transportation of FMI-series motors.
+We recommend using the shipping container for any further transportation of FMI-series frameless motors.

-Take extra care when unpacking the rotor and the stator to avoid any damage to their components.
-Do not handle the stator by wiring!
+Take extra care when unpacking your frameless motor to avoid any damage to the motor components.